 Yes we do.

-If a member has paid their yearly membership in full and leaves during that year a refund will be given.
+If a member has paid their yearly membership in full and leaves during their membership year a refund will not be given.
+Likewise, a member paying their subscription monthly who leaves during their membership year will be invoiced the amount outstanding on their yearly subscription.

 - Civil Funerals will always be conducted to the highest possible standards of delivery and appropriateness and will attempt in every way to reflect the needs and wishes of the client.